Bullmastiffs are handsome, powerful guard dogs who need a very particular home.

 The garden must be secure with a fence high enough so no one from the other side can put their hand over to say hello.
 This could spook your Bullmastiff and they may think their property is under threat.

-It's safe to say, this is not an ideal breed for first time dog owners – they need someone with experience handling a strong dog and understands the responsibility of owning a Bullmastiff.
+It's safe to say, that this is not an ideal breed for first-time dog owners – they need someone with experience handling a strong dog who understands the responsibility of owning a Bullmastiff.

-Another thing to mention is they’re not always compatible with other pets, so if you’re looking to introduce a Bullmastiff to a home with multi pets, you might want to consider another breed.
+Another thing to mention is they’re not always compatible with other pets, so if you’re looking to introduce a Bullmastiff to a home with multiple pets, you might want to consider another breed.

 This breed takes their role as natural guardians very seriously and while there’s no training for this, teaching them to stop once they have alerted their owner to something is essential.